 |Salt and black pepper to taste|

-HINTS AND TIPS FOR MAKING QUICK CHICK CASSEROLE
+HINTS AND TIPS FOR MAKING QUICK CHICKEN CASSEROLE

 - Make sure your chicken is drained really well and is fairly dry.
 You will not want any extra liquid diluting the sauce.